anynines/a9s-cli-v2/docs/versioned_docs/version-0.11.1/hands-on-tutorials/a9s-cli-a8s-postgresql.md

     NAME                        READY   STATUS    RESTARTS   AGE
     demo-app-65f6dd4445-glgc4   1/1     Running   0          81s

+In order to access the app locally, create a port forward mapping the container port `3000` your local machine's port `8080`:

     kubectl port-forward service/demo-app -n tutorial 8080:3000

+Then navigate your browser to: [http://localhost:8080](http://localhost:8080)

 ## Step 5: Interacting with PostgreSQL